wentropy/DynAE/README.md

 6) Run the nootebook "dynAE.ipynb" using Google Colaboratory.

-*We have already provided pretrained weights for MNIST.
+We have already prepared pretrained weights for MNIST.